scipy-conference/scipy_proceedings/papers/trai/trai.rst

 ++++++++++++++++++++++++++++++++

-Detectnet is a detection algorithm based on the jetson-inference repository.
+Detectnet is a detection algorithm based on the jetson-inference repository with people detection focus presented in :cite:`tracking2016` or :cite:`XUE201670`.
 This repository uses NVIDIA TensorRT for efficient implementation of neural networks on the Jetson platform, improving performance and energy efficiency through graphical optimizations, kernel fusion and FP16/INT8 accuracy.

 Object detection requires a lot of information for training.
 DetectNet uses a large dataset, and each image contains multiple objects.
 For each object in the image, the trained model must detect both the object and the corner coordinates of the bounding box.
 Since the number of objects can vary in the training image set, it would be difficult to define the loss function if we  choose the label format with variable length and dimensionality.
 This problem has been solved by introducing a 3-dimensional label format that enables DetectNet to ingest images of any size with a variable number of objects present.